-We provide support for people across Dorset who have a diagnosis of Parkinson's disease.
+We provide support for people across north and west Dorset who have a diagnosis of Parkinson's disease.

-Our four specialist nursing teams work in both community settings and hospital outpatient units, offering assessments, monitoring, support and advice to patients and their carers.
+Our four specialist nursing team works in both community settings and hospital outpatient units, offering assessments, monitoring, support and advice to patients and their carers.

 If you, or your loved one, would like to access this service please contact the Parkinson’s nursing team in your area.